Paint-a-Farm/grleconvert/README.md

 # grleconvert

-Cross-platform command-line tool for converting GIANTS Engine density map files (GRLE and GDM) to PNG images.
+Cross-platform command-line tool for converting GIANTS Engine density map files (GRLE and GDM) to and from PNG images.
 These file formats are used in Farming Simulator 22 and Farming Simulator 25.

 ## Features

-- Convert GRLE (GIANTS Run-Length Encoded) files to grayscale PNG
-- Convert GDM (GIANTS Density Map) files to grayscale or RGB PNG
+- **Decode** GRLE and GDM files to PNG
+- **Encode** PNG files back to GRLE and GDM (byte-identical to original)
+- Auto-detect encoding parameters from map i3d files
 - Lossless conversion with pixel-perfect accuracy
 - Fast and lightweight with no external dependencies